GDI-foundation/webserver.confs/README.md

 # webserver.confs

-This is how we have installed and configured Nging using Let’s Encrypt to get an A+ 100% score on SSL Labs and which HTTP headers we have added to our default website deployment to score an A+ on securityheaders.com
+This is how we have installed and configured Nginx using Let’s Encrypt to get an A+ 100% score on SSL Labs and which HTTP headers we have added to our default website deployment to score an A+ on securityheaders.com

 Deploying on a Debian 9 Stretch serve